-On August 8, 2017, an Iranian UAV harassed.nd.nearly.collided with a F/A-18E Super Hornet that was circling above the USS Nimitz attempting to land.
+On August 8, 2017, an Iranian UAV harassed.nearly.collided with a F/A-18E Super Hornet that was circling above the USS Nimitz attempting to land.
 The U.S. Navy initially identified the UAV as a QOM-1 and clarified that Iran refers to it as Sadegh-1.
-The Sadegh-1 is a <a href="https://www.variant.org/wariant.org/
+The Sadegh-1 is a wariant of the Mohajer-4B capable of being retrofitted with MANPAD air-to-air missiles.
+The Iranian UAV involved was unarmed.
+The Sadegh-1 was observed loitering several miles away and ignored repeated radio calls warning the drone operator to stay clear as it approached.
+The U.S. pilot performed an evasive rollover maneuver to avoid collision, and the aircraft passed within 100 feet of one another.
+In a statement, the Navy deemed the encounter "unsafe and unprofessional."